kongware/ftor/README.md

 As opposed to _flow_ and _typescript_ ftor doesn't support subtype polymorphism, because it entails high complexity, such as different forms of type variance, e.g. <a href="https://flow.org/blog/2016/10/04/Property-Variance/">property variance</a> and it has irritating properties like <a href="https://brianmckenna.org/blog/row_polymorphism_isnt_subtyping">automatic upcasting</a>.
 Instead of subtyping ftor offers bounded structural typing, which has similar characteristics.

+Let's get to the individual types without any further ado.

 # Function Types

 ...